What is a kidney biopsy?

 may make you drowsy, you will need to arrange for someone to drive you home.

-Based on your medical condition, your healthcare team may request other specific preparations.
+Based on your health condition, your healthcare team may request other specific preparations.

 What happens during a kidney biopsy procedure?